Ufa Rail Bridge: Subsequent Strengthening Campaigns

-Between 1949 and 1951, Construction Train No. 417—a mobile engineering unit—carried out reconstruction work on the bridge.
-The team erected new reinforced-concrete pylons for the second track on the original cutwater footings and mounted a new superstructure featuring standardized trusses designed to meet the latest Soviet specifications (N-7 load class), as outlined by ProektStalKonstruktsiya in 1943.
-This standard is equivalent to the North American E-70 and closely aligns with the European UIC 71 loading model, allowing for an axle load of approximately 30 tonnes.
+Between 1949 and 1951, Construction Train No. 417—a mobile engineering unit—performed reconstruction work.
+The team erected new reinforced-concrete pylons for the second track on the original cutwater footings and installed a new superstructure with standardized trusses designed to the latest Soviet specifications (N-7 load class), as specified by ProektStalKonstruktsiya in 1943.
+This standard equates to the North American E-72 and closely matches the European UIC 71 loading model (≈30-tonne axle load).

-Between 1991 and 2001, the bridge was modernized, with OJSC TransStroyMost replacing the original 1888 spans with new structures meeting the Russian S-14 load class.
-This allows high-speed freight and intermodal rail traffic, aligning with North American Cooper E-80 (≈32.5-tonne axle load) and European LM2 specifications.
+Between 1991 and 2001, the bridge underwent modernization, with OJSC TransStroyMost replacing the original 1888 spans with new structures compliant with the Russian S-14 load class.
+This upgrade enables high-speed freight and intermodal rail traffic, aligning with North American Cooper E-80 (≈32.5-tonne axle load) and European LM2 specifications.

 The Bridge over the Ufa River

-The double‑track railway bridge spanning the Ufa River near Shaksha Station is a striking three‑span structure, each span measuring 109 m.
-Designed by the eminent engineer Nikolai Belelubsky, it follows the 1884 construction standards and closely mirrors its counterpart over the Belaya River.
+The double-track railway bridge spanning the Ufa River near Shaksha Station is a striking three-span structure, with each span measuring 109 m.
+Designed by Nikolai Belelubsky, it follows the 1884 construction standards and closely mirrors its counterpart over the Belaya River.